Claim: Comedian Dennis Miller authored “A Brief Overview of the Situation,” an essay about the Palestinian-Israeli conflict.

 Before the Israelis won the land in war, Gaza was owned by Egypt, and there were no “Palestinians” then, and the West Bank was owned by Jordan, and there were no “Palestinians” then.
 As soon as the Jews took over and started growing oranges as big as basketballs, what do you know, say hello to the “Palestinians,” weeping for their deep bond with their lost “land” and “nation.”

-So for the sake of honesty, let's not use the word "Palestinian" any more to describe these delightful folks, who dance for joy at our deaths until someone points out they're being taped.
-Instead, let's call them what they are: "Other Arabs Accomplish Anything In Life And Would Rather Wrap Themselves In The Seductive Melodrama Of Eternal Struggle And Death."
-I know that's a bit unwieldy to expect to see on CNN.
-How about this, then: "Adjacent Jew-Haters."
+So for the sake of honesty, let’s not use the word “Palestinian” any more to describe these delightful folks, who dance for joy at our deaths until someone points out they’re being taped.
+Instead, let’s call them what they are: “Other Arabs From The Same General Area Who Are In Deep Denial About Never Being Able To Accomplish Anything In Life And Would Rather Wrap Themselves In The Seductive Melodrama Of Eternal Struggle And Death.”
+I know that’s a bit unwieldy to expect to see on CNN.
+How about this, then: “Adjacent Jew-Haters.”

-The voice of the Internet essay now attributed to him seems to many to be his, and its appearance in their inboxes emblazoned with a notation that it's "from Dennis Miller" confirms this perception.
-Yet the piece now being laid at his feet is not his work; it's the effort of another social commentator who bears a similar name.
+The voice of the Internet essay referenced above has been attributed to him and seems to many to be his, and its appearance in their inboxes emblazoned with a notation that it’s “from Dennis Miller” confirms this perception.
+Yet the piece laid at his feet was not his work; it was the effort of another social commentator who bears a similar name.

-This diatribe is actually part of a column by humorist Larry Miller which appeared in the Daily Standard on 22 April 2002.
-It is a reaction piece to a 10 April 2002 FOX News Network
+This piece is actually part of a column by humorist Larry Miller that appeared in the

 interview conducted by Greta van Susteren with Ishmael Abu-Shanab, spokesman for the Hamas political wing in the Gaza strip, and American attorney Stanley Cohen, who has represented the head of Hamas.